Recipe for Sub Rolls in Bread Machine

-This particular homemade recipe for sub rolls is extremely easy to make in the bread machine using everyday bread flour.
-This is part of our Bakery Recipes Category.
+This is how to make bread machine sub rolls with just 5 ingredients.
+It’s extremely easy to make in the bread machine using everyday bread flour.
+This is part of our Bakery, Bread, Italian Cuisine, French Cuisine, and Sandwiches categories.

-This sub rolls recipe gives an amazing soft center with a chewy crust on the outside.
+This bread machine sub rolls recipe gives an amazing soft center with a chewy crust on the outside.
 3/4 of a sub's flavor will come from its bread.

 Sub Rolls on Cooling Rack